ive663/ChainSauce_task1/README.md

 # ChainSauce_task1

-Greenfield client cmd tool, supporting commands to make requests to greenfield
+Rust implemintation of the Greenfield client cmd tool, supporting CLI commands to make requests to Greenfield Blockchain.

 ### Disclaimer
 The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
 The code and security audit have not been fully completed and not ready for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.